iExecBlockchainComputing/knowledge-base/README.md

-# knowledge-base
+# iExec Knowledge Base

-This repository gather documentation to discover blockchain and ressources that can be used before and during a Blockchain Hackthon.
+This repository gathers documentation to discover blockchain and resources that can be used in preparation of and during a blockchain hackathon.

-## Blockchain Introduction
+## Blockchain

-### overview (easy)
+### Overview (easy)

-Video introduction en francais:
+Video introduction by Science Etonnante (in French):

 https://www.youtube.com/watch?v=du34gPopY5Y

-### explore components (medium)
+### Explore components (medium)

-This website and videos from anders allow to understand each component of a blockchain.
-You will be able to understand hash, blocks, blockchain, simulate the creation of blocks etc ... https://anders.com/blockchain/
+This website and videos by Anders Brownworth allow to understand each component of a blockchain.
+You will learn what is a hash, blocks, blockchain, simulate the creation of blocks, etc.

+https://anders.com/blockchain/

-### smart contracts (expert)
+### Smart Contracts (expert)
 If you want to learn solidity, language to create smart contracts on blockchain https://cryptozombies.io/ is a good start.